|Mon.||8 a.m. to 4 p.m.|

 |Tues.||8 a.m. to 4 p.m.|

 |Wed.||8 a.m. to 4 p.m.|

 We are closed Thursdays, 2 p.m. to 3 p.m.

 At Lake Washington Institute of Technology (LWTech), the High School Program's comprehensive approach to student selection is the product of national best practices, bounded by state regulation, and supported by intensive training and a dedicated, professional, highly qualified team.

-Lake Washington Technical Academy offers eligible high school junior and senior students, ages 16 to 20, the opportunity to concurrently train for a career and earn a high school diploma.
+Lake Washington Technical Academy offers eligible high school junior and senior students, ages 16 to 21, the opportunity to concurrently train for a career and earn a high school diploma.
 Lake Washington Technical Academy is accredited by the Northwest Association of Schools and Colleges and is a full-time special purpose high school program located on the campus of Lake Washington Institute of Technology in Kirkland, Washington.
-The program enrolls 350-400 students annually in either direct entry or Gateway to College.
+The program enrolls 350-400 students annually in either direct entry or Open Doors.

-The Open Doors program is for 16-20 year olds who have either dropped out of high school or on the verge of dropping out and are interested in returning to school and completing their high school diploma.
-Students simultaneously accumulate high school and college credits, earning their high school diploma while progressing toward a certificate or associates degree.
+The Open Doors program is for 16 to 21 year olds who have either dropped out of high school or on the verge of dropping out and are interested in returning to school and completing their high school diploma.
+Students simultaneously accumulate high school and college credits, earning their high school diploma while progressing toward a certificate or associate degree.